gavr123456789/writing-an-interpreter-in-niva/README.md

 # writing-an-interpreter-in-niva
-writing an interpreter in go book reimplemented in my language niva
+"Writing an interpreter in go" book by Thorsten Ball reimplemented in my language niva